 “So her happiness mattered to you?”

-“Whether it’s meaning, people, or past experiences, they’re all eternal once created.
-They were, and so they will always have been.
-The fact that they’re not now is nothing more than our limited perception and ability to experience time.”
+“People, just like meaning, exist forever once created.
+They were, so they will always have been.
+The fact that they’re not now is nothing more than a limitation of our perception of time.”

 “And yet, it is.
-You and most put too little importance on your capacity for love, and love itself.
-It is both a part of us and beyond us, and because of it the world is bursting with meaning.”
+Too many put far too little importance on love.
+Love is a part of us and a power beyond us, and because of it, our world is bursting with meaning.”

 Prophet nodded slowly.
 “It is hard, David, to believe.”

 Belief.
 He hated the word.
 But what did he believe?
 Did he still believe that nothing mattered, and that Ester’s life hadn’t mattered?
 No, he didn’t think so, not anymore.
 Did he believe The Nothing had gotten to Ester?
 Maybe.
 Something had, something had hollowed her out and made room for all the pills and needles.
 It was more than just depression, he hadn’t recognized her by the end.
 He had thought Colby got her, but maybe The Nothing had been hiding in the shadows between the wheat all along.